 Weeks went by.
 Neighbours told me that ‘in the fullness of time your grief will pass.
 Time heals all things.’
 The words echoed hollowly.
+Nothing could ever be the same.
 I missed my mother’s calm, loving presence every moment of every day and my father seemed to be inside cold, invisible armour.
-I supposed he could find no solace in his children; Hal was lost, and my younger brother Edward and I reminded him of too much.
-He shunned us, withdrawing into business.
+I think he could find no solace with us, his children, for we reminded him of too much, so he avoided our company.

-With Ned at school, I was the mistress of the house.
-Though our steward, Matthew Allerway, was dependable and loyal and Jinty James, my mother’s maid, became my mentor, those were unhappy weeks.
+By default, I became the mistress of the house.
+Our steward, Matthew Allerway, was dependable and loyal; Jinty James, the woman who had been my mother’s maid, became my mentor.

-It was one evening in early May before father felt he could re-join us one.
+One evening in early summer my father must have felt he could re-join us.
+We did not hear his footsteps.
 I was sewing as Ned picked up my lute and lazily plucked a version of Kemp’s Jig in a minor key.
 It sounded terrible, so I threw an empty bobbin at him.
 I missed Ned but hit the house-cat, curled up behind the hem of the parlour’s wall-hanging.

-Perhaps he was angered by the dumbstruck expressions of alarm on our faces or maybe his resolve was fragile, but father’s levity fled.
+Perhaps father was angered by the dumbstruck expressions of alarm on our faces or maybe his resolve was fragile, but any levity fled.
 As the door juddered to a stop in his grasp, his tone became icy,

 ‘Am I in a mad menagerie?
 My daughter behaves like a hoyden and as for my son’s musical talent, I find little to recommend your further studies in the gentlemanly arts, Edward.
-It is time your energies were more usefully directed!’
+Perhaps it is time your energies were more usefully directed!’

-Within two weeks, on his fourteenth birthday, and just as Hal had been, Edward was presented as apprentice to the worshipful Guild of Merchant Adventurers in the City of London.
+Two weeks later, on Edward’s fifteenth birthday, he was presented by Master Richard Hill as apprentice to the worshipful Guild of Merchant Adventurers in the City of London.
 Ned told me that he felt as if he was being banished.
-Afterwards, father retreated once again into his solitude, and I was left to manage alone.
+My father retreated once again into his solitude, and I was left to manage alone.

 My good friend,